Sasolburg High School

 Sasolburgh High School is a public high school, serving grades 8 to 12, in the town of Sasolburg, South Africa.

-Facilities

-Sasolburg High School was the first school with a language lab, and also the first to have a learning lab in South Africa.

-The school offers several sports, including hockey, netball, and rugby football, and a traditional local rivalry is maintained with Technical High School Sasolburg, often abbreviated as HTS.
-The school tends to focus more on hockey and rugby football, as a result, in late 2019 to early 2020 the school spent an estimated total of R6 million on an artificial hockey turf.

-Firearm Incident
+Firearm incident

-On 20 September 2013 a 15 year old student brought a firearm to school, belonged to his grandfather, and began threatening other students.
-While attempting to intervene a male teacher was wounded in the right leg after the gun fired by mistake.
-Having fled, the student was later found with the firearm in his possession.
+On 20 September 2013 a 15 year old student brought a firearm to school, which belonged to his grandfather, and began threatening other students.
+While attempting to intervene, a male teacher was wounded in the right leg after the gun fired by mistake.
+The student fled but was later found with the firearm in his possession.
 The teacher was taken to a nearby hospital in a stable condition and underwent surgery at Vanderbijlpark's Mediclinic Emfuleni.
-The pupil was arrested and psychologically evaluated before appearing in the child justice court on 23 September.
-He was later released and placed in the care of his parents.
+The pupil was arrested and psychologically evaluated before appearing in child justice court on 23 September.
+He was later released to the care of his parents.